 You must pay the extension fee a minimum of 10 business days before your program/course expires.
 Once a program/course has expired, you will not be able to receive an extension, as expired programs/courses are not retained in the system.

-If you fail your exam you can have 1 opportunity before your program/course expires to retake the exam.
+If you fail your exam you can have one opportunity before your program/course expires to retake the exam.
 Once your program/course expires, you cannot rewrite any failed exam.
-You can purchase your exam rewrite through your myRECA account under My Applications.
-Once you have paid the exam rewrite fee, you will be sent a Permission to Rewrite (PTR).
-You are responsible to book your exam at a RECA-approved exam centre and pay the proctoring fee and any other fee charged by the exam centre.
-Book your exam in advance to ensure you can rewrite your exam on the day you wish.
+You can book a second writing of the exam through the Book Exam link on the Current Courses page in your myRECA account.
+You are responsible to pay the exam fee.
+Make sure to plan ahead as it takes 5 business days to confirm your booking to write your final exam.
 You must achieve a minimum of 70% to pass the exam.
 If you do not pass the rewrite exam, you will have to re-enroll in the program/course to continue your learning.
 Attempting to write an exam more than the permitted number of times is a violation of the Education Code of Conduct for Learners.